Home

 The first question that needed to answered at the design stage was whether or not a dormer would be required.

-If there is plenty of headroom than a dormer isn’t needed which makes fitting the loft windows much easier.
+If there is plenty of headroom than a dormer isn’t needed which makes choosing and fitting the loft windows much easier.

 But there is still quite a number of options open to the homeowner.